meilisearch/gatsby-plugin-meilisearch/README.md

 - NodeJS >= 12.10 <= 14
 - NPM >= 6.x

-**We recommend always using the latest version of Strapi to start your new projects**.
+**We recommend always using the latest version of Gatsby to start your new projects**.

 ## ⚙️ Development Workflow and Contributing